 - Always ask the store for recommendations first.
 This is the number one rule, only because most employees will know exactly what they’re talking about, and therefore be able to recommend the best sake to sample, or to pair with what you’re eating.

 - In colder weather, ‘atsukan’, or hot sake, is preferred, whereas in warmer weather, ‘reishu’, or chilled sake, is preferred.

-- If you want the premium experience, usually served at room temperature, go for the daiginjo or junmai daiginjo (premium grade).
+- If you want the premium experience, usually served at room temperature, go for the daiginjo or junmai daiginjo (at least 50% of rice is polishes = premium grade).
 The flavours are more complex, refined, delicate and balanced.
 If you’re after a boozy night out and want to spend as little as possible whilst still sampling some sake, go for the futsushu.

-If you are interested in tasting a lot of Sake in Japan, you can book this All-You-Can-Drink Sake Tour.
+If you are interested in tasting a lot of Sake in Japan, you can book this All-You-Can-Drink Sake Tour in Tokyo.

 The Best Sake In Japan – The Popular Sake Brands

 Of course, with any type of alcoholic beverage, there will always be a few brands that rise above and beyond the rest that produce consistently quality, well-received products that deserve some mention.
 Below are some of the most popular and famous brands of sake across Japan: